suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This parameter sets the slot index of a component.
 Some components support multiple possible Slots (offsets into a storage area).
 This parameter describes the intended Slot to use, identified by its index into the component's storage area.
 This slot MUST be encoded as a positive integer.

+#### suit-parameter-content {#suit-parameter-content}

+A block of raw data for use with {{suit-directive-write}}.
+Contains a byte string of data to be written to a specified component ID in the same way as a fetch or a copy.

+If data is encoded this way, it should be small.
+Large payloads written via this method will prevent the manifest from being held in memory during validation.
+Typical applications include small configuration parameters.

+If suit-parameter-content is instantiated in a severable command sequence, then this becomes functionally very similar to an integrated payload, which may be a better choice.

 #### suit-parameter-uri {#suit-parameter-uri}

 A URI Reference ({{RFC3986}}) from which to fetch a resource, encoded as a text string.
 CBOR Tag 32 is not used because the meaning of the text string is unambiguous in this context.